 And Ashton talked about a band from the late 70s or 80s – I can’t for the life of me remember the name now – and how they incorporated other elements like strings into their music.
 He mentioned a specific album of theirs as well – which I also can’t remember the name of – and how it was a big influence on them incorporating strings into their own music.
 He also said that particular album was one of the best albums around musically, and I wish I could remember the name of the band and the album because I want go find their music.
 Ashton – if you ever see this … would you kindly refresh my memory on the name of the band and the name of the album you mentioned??

-I know they talked in more detail than what I just said, but that’s all I can remember at this point.
-And they said my question was a great/good (at least two of them said something at the same time) question and Michael thanked me for asking it (I highkey fangirled – internally of course).
+I know they talked in more detail than what I just said, and I’m pretty sure Calum said a few things as well, but that’s all I can remember right now.
+And they said my question was a great/good question (at least two of them said something at the same time) and Michael thanked me for asking it (not gonna lie – I highkey fangirled).
 After I sat down, I nearly cried because I couldn’t believe that had just happened.
 It’s been 48-hours and I still can’t believe it happened.
 It was so surreal to have them answer my question because it was almost like we were just sitting down and having a conversation about music and their writing process and where they draw inspiration from.
 And while they were talking to the crowd as a whole, they were looking at me and speaking to me while answering my question.
 It was honestly one of the most special moments and I can’t thank my lucky stars enough for the opportunity to have asked them my question and for them to respond the way they did.
 I wish I could spend an entire day with them talking about music.
 While I can totally picture the four of them saying it might not be, spending a day like that with them would be a life changing experience.

 As for the concert itself, I don’t even have words.
 It was absolutely unbelievable.
 The amount of talent up on that stage is unreal.
 Unreal to the point where my brain cannot process it at all.
 Their chemistry as friends, brothers even, is off the charts and it translates to the band and to the stage.
 I enjoyed the time between songs when they’re interacting with the crowd and bantering with each other as much as I loved hearing them sing their songs.